JonesKlar/react-blog-app/README.md

 # Projektarbeit - JK

+`web.config` is currently not needed, works without it to be deployed to IIS on docker image.

 ## App doesnt run

 Check which settings are set in `.env.development` when running the dev build